Israel Defense Forces: Main developments

 Israel has the independent capability of launching reconnaissance satellites into orbit, a capability shared with Russia, the United States, the United Kingdom, France, South Korea, Italy, Germany, the People's Republic of China, India, Japan, Brazil and Ukraine.
 Israeli security industries developed both the satellites (Ofeq) and the launchers (Shavit).

 Israel is known to have developed nuclear weapons.
 Israel does not officially acknowledge its nuclear weapons program.
 It is thought Israel possesses between one hundred and four hundred nuclear warheads.
 It is believed that Jericho intercontinental ballistic missiles are capable of delivering nuclear warheads with a superior degree of accuracy and a range of 11,500 km.
 Israeli F-15I and F-16 fighter-bomber aircraft also have been cited as possible nuclear delivery systems (these aircraft types are nuclear capable in the US Air Force).
 The U.S. Air Force F-15E has tactical nuclear weapon (B61 and B83 bombs) capability.
 It has been asserted that Dolphin-class submarines have been adapted to carry Popeye Turbo Submarine-launched cruise missiles with nuclear warheads, so as to give Israel a second strike capacity.

-From 2006 Israel deployed the Wolf Armoured Vehicle APC for use in urban warfare and to protect VIPs.
+In 2006, Israel deployed the Wolf Armoured Vehicle APC for use in urban warfare and to protect VIPs.

-Commemoration

-Commemoration

-Yom Hazikaron, Israel's day of remembrance for fallen soldiers, is observed on the 4th day of the month of Iyar of the Hebrew calendar, the day before the celebration of Independence Day.
-Memorial services are held in the presence of Israel's top military personnel.
-A two-minute siren is heard at 11:00, which marks the opening of the official military memorial ceremonies and private remembrance gatherings at each cemetery where soldiers are buried.
-Many Israelis visit the graves of family members and friends who were killed in action.
-On the evening before the remembrance day all shops, restaurants and entertainment places must close gates to the public no later than 7 P.M. (the same routine and law applies to the day of remembrance of the Holocaust which takes place a week earlier).

-The main museum for Israel's armored corps is the Yad La-Shiryon in Latrun, which houses one of the largest tank museums in the world.
-Other significant military museums are the Israel Defense Forces History Museum (Batei Ha-Osef) in Tel Aviv, the Palmach Museum, and the Beit HaTotchan of artillery in Zikhron Ya'akov.
-The Israeli Air Force Museum is located at Hatzerim Airbase in the Negev Desert, and the Israeli Clandestine Immigration and Naval Museum, is in Haifa.

-Israel's National Military Cemetery is at Mount Herzl.
-Other Israeli military cemeteries include Kiryat Shaul Military Cemetery in Tel Aviv, and Sgula military cemetery at Petah Tikva.

-Parades

-Israel Defense Forces parades took place on Independence Day, during the first 25 years of the State of Israel's existence.
-They were canceled after 1973 due to financial and security concerns.
-The Israel Defense Forces still has weapon exhibitions country-wide on Independence Day, but they are stationary.
+Field rations

+Field rations, called manot krav, usually consist of canned tuna, sardines, beans, stuffed vine leaves, maize and fruit cocktail and bars of halva.
+Packets of fruit-flavoured drink powder are provided along with condiments like ketchup, mustard, chocolate spread and jam.
+Around 2010, the IDF announced that certain freeze-dried MREs served in water-activated disposable heaters like goulash, turkey schwarma and meatballs would be introduced as field rations.

+One staple of these rations was loof, a type of Kosher spam made from chicken or beef that was phased out around 2008.
+Food historian Gil Marks has written that: "Many Israeli soldiers insist that Loof uses all the parts of the cow that the hot dog manufacturers will not accept, but no one outside of the manufacturer and the kosher supervisors know what is inside."